Transformer Interpretability Beyond Attention Visualization: Experiments

-As can be seen in Tab.~\ref{tab:ablation} removing the attention component from Eq.~\ref{eq:modified_rollout}, while keeping the relevance and only considering the last attention layer, leads to a moderate drop in performance.
-Out of the two single block visualization, the combined attention and relevancy at the $b=1$ block, which is the closest to the output, is more informative than the block closest to the input.
-This is the same block that is being used for the raw-attention and the GradCAM methods.
-The ablation that considers only this block outperforms these methods, indicating that the advantage of our method stems mostly from the combination of relevancy as we compute it and attention value.
+{As can be seen in Tab.~\ref{tab:ablation} the ablation $\nabla \mathbf{A}^{(1)}\mathbf{R}^{(n_1)}$ in which one removes the rollout component, \ie, Eq.~\ref{eq:modified_rollout}, while keeping the relevance and gradient integration, and only considering the last attention layer, leads to a moderate drop in performance.
+Out of the two single block visualizations ((ii), and (iii)), the combined attention gradient and relevancy at the $b=1$ block, which is the closest to the output, is more informative than the block closest to the input.
+This is the same block that is being used for the raw-attention, partial LRP, and the GradCAM methods.
+The ablation that considers only this block outperforms these methods, indicating that the advantage of our method stems mostly from the combination of relevancy as we compute it and attention-map gradients.}